NikiReis/ML_Model/README.md

 # Machine Learning Model
-Machine Learning model built in the Data Science Introduction from Digital Innovation One's Data Engineering Bootcamp.
+Machine Learning model built in the Introduction To Data Science from Digital Innovation One's Data Engineering Bootcamp.